Mahtab-javidi88/Portfolio/README.md

 - Building our Visualizations.
 - Building our Dashboard.

-## Project-2: Analyzing Correlations in Movie Dataset using Python Pandas Library
+## Project-2: Analyzing Correlations using Python Pandas Library
 - Obtain movie datset from Kaggle.
 Data source is from here.
 - Read data as dataframe using Python Pandas.
 - Prepare and clean data by: looking for missing data, converting data types, sorting and by dropping duplicates if necessary.